Harris speaks about creating economic opportunity for Latino men; Trump airs familiar grievances

-MIAMI, Florida — (AP) — Democratic nominee Kamala Harris on Tuesday said she would work to bring more funds to community banks to help Latino men secure small business loans, while Republican Donald Trump's economic roundtable aimed at Latino voters devolved into a tirade of insults against his opponent.
+MIAMI — (AP) — Democratic presidential nominee Kamala Harris on Tuesday said she would work to bring more funds to community banks to help Latino men secure small business loans, while Republican Donald Trump's economic roundtable aimed at Latino voters devolved into a tirade of insults against his opponent.

 Harris said in an interview with Telemundo that “we need to construct a strong economy that supports the working class.”